omnivector-solutions/license-manager/docs-source/src/architecture.rst

 The information in the ``license-manager-backend`` is used by the reconciliation process to update the license counters in Slurm.
 This is done by creating a reservation to represent the licenses used in the license server.

-This reservation is not meant to be consumed by users nor jobs, it's only a representation of the licenses in use.
+This reservation is not meant to be consumed by users nor jobs; it's only a representation of the licenses in use.
 The reservation is created by the user configured in the ``license-manager-agent`` configuration file.
 The user must have a user account in the Slurm cluster and have ``operator`` privilege level to manage reservations.